-James Bundy, dean and artistic director since 2002, has continued Yale Rep’s tradition of reviving canonical works and extended the Rep’s legacy of producing new plays and musicals, particularly by establishing the Binger Center for New Theatre, which underwrites commissioning, development, and production at Yale Rep and across the country.
-Since 2008 the Binger Center has supported the work of more than fifty commissioned artists, including the world premieres and subsequent productions of twenty-four new American plays and musicals.
-The Binger Center’s programs also include the Yale Institute for Music Theatre, an intensive two-week summer lab that bridges the gap between training and the professional world for early-career composers, playwrights, and lyricists.
-More information on the Binger Center for New Theatre can be found at www.yalerep.org/center.
+James Bundy, dean and artistic director since 2002, has continued Yale Rep’s tradition of presenting bold interpretations of classics and extended the Rep’s legacy of producing new plays and musicals.
+The Binger Center for New Theatre, established in 2008, underwrites commissioning, development, and production at Yale Rep and across the country.
+To date, the Binger Center has supported the work of more than fifty commissioned artists, including the world premieres and subsequent productions of twenty-five new American plays and musicals.
+More information on the Binger Center for New Theatre can be found at yalerep.org/center.

-In just under a half-century, Yale Repertory Theatre has produced well over one hundred premieres, including two Pulitzer Prize winners and four other nominated finalists.
-Eleven Yale Rep productions have advanced to Broadway, and many plays first produced at Yale Rep have been presented at theaters across the country.
-Yale Rep productions have garnered more than forty Tony Award® nominations and eight Tony awards; the theater is also the recipient of the Tony Award for Outstanding Regional Theater.
+In its first fifty years, Yale Repertory Theatre has produced well over one hundred premieres, including two Pulitzer Prize winners and four other nominated finalists.
+Seventeen Yale Rep productions have advanced to Broadway, and many plays first produced at Yale Rep have been presented at theaters across the country.
+Yale Rep productions have garnered more than forty Tony Award® nominations and ten Tony awards; the theater is also the recipient of the Tony Award for Outstanding Regional Theater.

 The Iseman Theater in Holcombe T. Green, Jr. Hall, located at 1156 Chapel Street, contains a flexible performance space seating up to 200.
 This building also houses the Yale School of Art.